theobald-software/theobald-software.github.io/_includes/_content/en/where_clause.md

 If a filter shall be used additionally, a so called **Where Clause** can be built into the model.

-Make a right click on the *EXECUTE TABLE* activity and choose *Edit*.
+Right-click the *EXECUTE TABLE* activity and choose *Edit*.
 Click the button on the right side of the *Where Clause* field to define a filter.
 Click *New* to create a filter condition called Namefilter.
 Use the button in the *Expression* field to select the filter parameter *Name*.

 ![WSD_NewWhereClauseParameterDialog](/img/content/WSD_NewWhereClauseParameterDialog.png){:class="img-responsive"}